datalust/seq-logging/README.md

 When the application exits, `close()` ensures all buffered events are written.
 This can be done at any time otherwise using the `flush()` method.
 Both of these methods return promises indicating completion.

+When logging from a browser, and the application is being navigated away or closed, a `pagehide` or `unload` event listener has limited options and asynchronous methods will usually not succeed.
+In that case, the application can call `flushToBeacon()` to queue all remaining buffered events into [`navigator.sendBeacon()`](https://developer.mozilla.org/docs/Web/API/Navigator/sendBeacon).
+There is a size limit imposed by browsers so this is a best-effort attempt.

 ### Implementations

  * [bunyan-seq](https://github.com/continuousit/bunyan-seq) - collect events from the Buyan logging framework